BeatsonLab-MicrobialGenomics/micropipe/README.md

 	gpu = false                 <-- change this to "true"
 ```

-Enabling GPU will result in Guppy (basecalling) and Racon processes to be completed using the GPU resource.
+Enabling GPU will result in Guppy (basecalling and/or demultiplexing) process to be completed using the GPU resource.

 **2. Prepare the samplesheet file (csv)**